May 2025

 Interior of a sheep trailer.
 Several sheep, including at least one ewe and her lambs, are standing inside the trailer on a bed of straw.
 The trailer is old and has worn wooden walls and a metallic base.
 The overall tone is somewhat rustic.

-All lambs by law are ear tagged and recorded in the sheep and goat movement book.
+By law, lambs are ear-tagged and their movements are documented in the sheep and goat movement book.

 Charlie dressed in a work jacket and plaid shirt, seated at a wooden table.
 He's hunched over, meticulously filling out a pink invoice or order form with a blue pen.
 The setting appears to be a small, somewhat cluttered office or workshop, indicated by the yellow walls, a pot containing pens and other small items, and various papers on the table.
 The overall feeling is one of quiet concentration and possibly routine administrative work.